-Ultimately, the deciding factor is up to your whether or not to go through with shingles.
+Ultimately, the deciding factor is up to you whether or not to go through with shingles.
 Inexpensive, looks, and fire resistant are great advantages to have.
-Although you will have to consider where you currently live to consider wind damages and lack of sunlight.
+Although, you will have to consider where you currently live to consider wind damages and lack of sunlight.

 Our mission is to provide a superior roofing and remodeling experience to our customers through excellent communication and superb customer service.
 Service Reigns™